pantheon-systems/documentation/source/_common-tasks/configure-your-site-to-work-with-the-pantheon-enterprise-gateway.md

 [Pantheon Enterprise Gateway](https://www.getpantheon.com/pantheon-enterprise-gateway) creates a secure tunnel between your firewall and your public website and is available for enterprise customers.
 [Contact us](https://www.getpantheon.com/contact/enterprise) for more information.

-### Configure a Pantheon site to Use the Pantheon Enterprise Gateway
+### Configure a Site to Use the Pantheon Enterprise Gateway

 After purchasing the Pantheon Enterprise Gateway, a support ticket will be created and we will guide you through the process.
 We set up the gateway on our end, and you'll need to do a one time setup on your end.